HoloTree/ht-build/readme.md

 Note: may require a `vagrant halt` and `vagrant up` to get new site to work after provisioning.

-12. Go to http://holotree.dev and install WordPress.
-Details are unimportant.
-Might not be needed if VVV imported the database.

-13. Plugins (composer does this now)

-14. Themes (composer does this now)

-15. Database

-If VVV didn't import the database, which it might have, go to [phpmyadmin](http://vvv.dev/database-admin/), drop any tables from htdev, and then import init.sql to that DB.

-16. In WP admin activate plugins
+12. In WP admin activate plugins

 http://holotree.dev/wp/wp-admin/plugins.php